liuchengxu/space-vim/README.md

 ## Features

 - **Beautiful interface:** I have written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
-You could also try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim).
+You could also try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim). [space-vim-theme](https://github.com/liuchengxu/space-vim-theme) is the successor of space-vim-dark, which supports both dark and light background!

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands, this feature is mainly powered by [vim-which-key](https://github.com/liuchengxu/vim-which-key).
 Furthermore, lots of basic key bindings are provided by [vim-better-default](https://github.com/liuchengxu/vim-better-default).
 For different language layers, `<LocalLeader>`, <kbd>,</kbd> as default in space-vim, can be seen as the major-mode prefix in spacemacs.